 Margaret Sanger was a prominent leader in the eugenics and birth control movements that eventually led to the decriminalization of contraception and abortion.
-As a chief architect of the modern Culture of Death, Sanger’s legacy now includes the deaths of more than 40 million innocent, surgically aborted children in the United States alone.
+Sanger was a chief architect of the modern culture of death, and her legacy now includes the deaths of more than 60 million innocent, surgically aborted children in the United States alone.

-In 1900, she began training to be a nurse but discontinued it soon after her 1902 marriage to architect William Sanger.
+In 1900, she began training to be a nurse but discontinued her training soon after her 1902 marriage to architect William Sanger.
 They had three children.
-Prior to her 1921 divorce, she had at least three extramarital affairs.
-In 1922, Sanger married the elderly J. Noah Slee, whose Three-in-One Oil fortune gave Sanger financial independence to pursue her birth control and eugenic goals.
+Prior to her 1921 divorce, she had at least three extramarital affairs.2 In 1922, Sanger married the elderly J. Noah Slee, whose Three-in-One Oil fortune gave Sanger financial independence to pursue her birth control and eugenic goals.

 Planned Parenthood founder

 Planned Parenthood Federation of America traces its beginning to 1916, when Sanger opened America’s first birth control clinic in Brooklyn, N.Y.
 She was arrested under a New York law that forbade the dissemination of birth control information.
 Two years earlier, she was indicted under a federal statute for sending birth control information through the U.S. mail.

 Sanger’s periodical, The Birth Control Review, passionately promoted eugenics—the belief that the human race could be improved if certain people did not reproduce.
 Typical of this philosophy was an April 1924 article in which Sanger likens eugenics to what a gardener or a farmer does with plants and animals: “How are we to breed a race of human thoroughbreds unless we follow the same plan?
 We must make this country into a garden for children instead of a disorderly back lot overrun with human weeds.”3